How do we best prepare young people

-The Collaborative is managing the initial phase of the project, an ongoing researcher-in-residence program.
-Since February 2018, two Agency by Design (AbD) researchers from Project Zero have been working alongside 16 Washington International School teachers, across disciplines and grade levels, introducing AbD concepts as well as various related pedagogical tools.
-In the fall of 2018, this group expanded to include 25 teachers from the following public schools across the DC metropolitan area:
+The initial phase of the project, funded by the Edward E. Ford Foundation and matching funds, included an ongoing researcher-in-residence program.
+Starting in February 2018, Edward Clapp and Sarah Sheya, two Agency by Design (AbD) researchers from Project Zero worked alongside 15 Washington International School teachers, across disciplines and grade levels, introducing AbD concepts as well as various related pedagogical tools.
+In fall 2018, this group expanded to include 25 teachers from the following public schools across the DC metropolitan area:

 - H.D.
 Cooke Elementary School (DCPS)